NickSteinGames/json-atlas/README.md

 ## About

 Custom class for the Godot Engine based on `AtlasTexture`.
-This class uses the `.json` files that are created when exporting sprite sheets to compile Symbols/Tags and their respective frames to create a sprite.
+This class uses the `.json` files that are created when exporting sprite sheets to compile Symbols / Tags and their respective frames to create a sprite.

 Currently supported sprite sheet formats:
 - Aseprite